 - The mental disorder must be expected to be long term, lasting at least a year.

-The criteria for disability based on mental health are the same, whether you are applying for SSDI or SSI.
+The criteria for disability based on mental health are the same, whether you apply for SSDI or SSI.
 With these broad criteria in mind, the SSA recognizes several categories of mental illness which may be considered for Social Security Disability.

 - Organic disorders.
 Organic mental disorders; such as delirium, dementia, and mental diseases such as Alzheimer’s, affect the nervous system.

 - Psychotic disorders.
 Mental illnesses, like schizophrenia and paranoia, fall under this category.
 In some cases, these disorders may automatically qualify you for Social Security Disability once they are diagnosed and you may qualify for a Compassionate Allowance, which will enable you to start collecting Social Security Disability much sooner.

 - Affective disorders.
 Mood disorders, such as depression and bipolar, which are not the direct result of brain abnormalities often fall under this category.